SUPORT-GALILEO/SUPORT-GALILEO.github.io/_authors/guest.md

 ---
-title: Guest Author - web designer
+title: AUTOR
-name: Guest Author
+name: Gael Orta
-position: Web Designer
+position: Ingeniero
-description: This is an example of a guest author
+description: Su mejor servidor
 avatar: /img/guest.png
 ---
 This is an example page for a guest author and how the page could look.